Sebelas Maret University: Achievements

 The increasing quality of the graduates has been marked by the improvement of the grade point averages (GPA), Education Efficiency Figure (Angka Efisiensi Edukasi/AEE), cum laude graduates, and the reduction of study periods.
 Nationally, UNS is in 11th position in Ministry of Research, Technology and Higher Education's 2017 ranking.

 UNS has eleven faculties and one graduate program.
 UNS offers 151 courses ranging from diploma, undergraduate, graduate, and professional programs, specialist doctor education programs, to the doctoral program.
-Each of them is supported with certified laboratories, language laboratories with Self Access Center facilities, and computer-managed and information-technology-based libraries such as teleconference and web-based learning.
+Each of them is supported with certified laboratories, language laboratories with Self Access Center facilities, and computer-managed and information-technology-based libraries such as teleconferences and web-based learning.
 The total number of students has reached 27,500.
 The number of UNS alumni has so far reached more than 85,000.

-Apart from increasing the education quality as the implementation of the second and third dharma of Tri Dharma Perguruan Tinggi (the three main functions of higher level education), UNS aims to improve research product and service for the society.
+Apart from increasing the education quality as the implementation of the second and third dharma of Tri Dharma Perguruan Tinggi (the three main functions of higher-level education), UNS aims to improve research product and service for the society.
 The effort has shown good results; UNS has won 40% of 209 submitted competitive research proposals.
 It also won research funds/dedication of the funding partnership and cooperation with the Department of Education of Central Java Province.

 The efforts to improve the quality of research and community service have been being performed by the Institute of Research and Community Services (Lembaga Penelitian dan Pengabdian Pada Masyarakat/LPPM).
 In performing its duties, LPPM is supported by Study Centers which become its subordinates.